 What do Allgem Jewellers Sell?

-We sell the best collection of quality gold jewellery in Perth, Australian opals and opal jewellery, Australian, South Sea and Tahitian Pearls, precious gems, diamond engagement and wedding rings as well as men’s and women’s gold rings, citizen watches and leading brands, Swarovski crystal and more.
+We sell the best collection of quality gold jewellery in Perth, Australian opals and opal jewellery, Australian, South Sea and Tahitian Pearls, precious gems, diamond engagement and wedding rings as well as men’s and women’s gold rings, and more.
 Please see our online catalogue for more detail.
 We also offer a range of services including jewellery repairs and restoration of precious gems and settings, valuations, and custom design and manufacture.
 Visit our services page to find out more or contact us with your enquiry.

 Where is Allgem Jewellers Located?

 Allgem is located at 653 Hay Street Mall in Perth, Western Australia.
 We’re at the Hay Street end of the iconic London Court building and near the famous city clock, a tourist attraction.

 You are welcome to visit our store and speak to our friendly sales team or contact us via:

 We welcome online sales and invite you to browse our product catalogue.
 We are specialists in Australian opals and opal jewellery as well as precious gems.
 You will also find links to purchase diamond engagement and wedding rings and a wide range of jewellery.

 All prices are listed in Australian Dollars (AUD).
 Payments are debited to your credit card when you place your order.
 We accept Visa, Master Card, China Union Pay and Amex.

 Allgem Jewellers incorporates several security measures to ensure that your personal details are secure.
 You can pay via credit card using our secure order form and all orders are encrypted for your security and privacy.

 Orders will not be delivered until payment has been processed.